DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/intro-ect-what-you-will-learn.md

 ### Learn that:

-- Effective teaching can transform pupils’ knowledge, capabilities and beliefs about learning.
+- Effective teaching can transform pupils' knowledge, capabilities and beliefs about learning.
 - Effective teachers introduce new material in steps, explicitly linking new ideas to what has been previously studied and learned.
 - Modelling helps pupils understand new processes and ideas; good models make abstract ideas concrete and accessible.
 - Guides, scaffolds and worked examples can help pupils apply new ideas, but should be gradually removed as pupil expertise increases.
 - Explicitly teaching pupils metacognitive strategies linked to subject knowledge, including how to plan, monitor and evaluate, supports independence and academic success.
 - Practice is an integral part of effective teaching; ensuring pupils have repeated opportunities to practice, with appropriate guidance and support, increases success.
 - Pupils are likely to learn at different rates and to require different levels and types of support from teachers to succeed.
-- Seeking to understand pupils’ differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching.
+- Seeking to understand pupils' differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching.
 - Adapting teaching in a responsive way, including by providing targeted support to pupils who are struggling, is likely to increase pupil success.
 - Adaptive teaching is less likely to be valuable if it causes the teacher to artificially create distinct tasks for different groups of pupils or to set lower expectations for particular pupils.
 - There is a common misconception that pupils have distinct and identifiable learning styles.
 This is not supported by evidence and attempting to tailor lessons to learning styles is unlikely to be beneficial.